Preliminary results on the long term operation of RPCs with eco-friendly gas mixtures under irradiation at the CERN Gamma Irradiation Facility: Beam test results

 \subsubsection{Efficiency and Working Point}

 The efficiency under irradiation was measured following the method described in section \ref{subsub.eff}.
-Figure \ref{fig:eff2mm} shows the values of plateau efficiency ($\epsilon_{max}$ as a function of the measured $\gamma$ cluster rate for the ALICE and EP-DT detectors operated with several candidate mixtures.
+Figure \ref{fig:eff2mm} shows the values of maximum efficiency ($\epsilon_{max}$) as a function of the measured $\gamma$ cluster rate for the ALICE and EP-DT detectors operated with different mixtures.

-The same trend already shown for the ATLAS detector in figure \ref{fig:atlasOnHV} is also visible in this case (i.e. the plateau efficiency decreases if the irradiation increases).
+The same trend already shown for the ATLAS detector in figure \ref{fig:atlasOnHV} is also visible in this case: $\epsilon_{max}$ decreases if the irradiation increases.
+This can be explained by considering what was already anticipated earlier regarding the reduction of the high voltage effectively applied to the gas when the RPCs are exposed to a high $\gamma$ flux, due to the voltage drop across the resistive electrodes of the detectors.
 The highest efficiencies (and the smallest decrease for increasing background) for both detectors are obtained using the STD mixtures, while with the eco-friendly candidates the efficiency decrease at higher rates is more pronounced with respect to the STD mixture; a similar behavior is observed for the ALICE and EP-DT detectors.

 The plateau efficiency measured with the BARI-1p0 detector at different $\gamma$ cluster rates is shown in figure \ref{fig:bariEffRate}.
 Despite the fact that the highest efficiency is reached with the STD mixture, the efficiency results in the range 90-79\% up to 800 Hz/cm$^2$ with the ECO2.
 Moreover, it is remarkable that in this case the plateau efficiency measured with the ECO3 gas mixture decreases more rapidly with respect to ECO2 and STD.